TurkuNLP/register-DeepL/README.md

-# Register labeling code and data:
+# Register labeling code and data

 This repository includes code for register labeling (multi-label classification) using huggingface transformers and datasets and pytorch as well as code for making files for [translation](codedump/translation_pipeline/) and all the used data: originals, downsampled and translated.